Simpplr Employee Comms & Experience Virtual Summit 2026 for internal communications and EX leaders

 In this session, you’ll hear directly from an IC leader who adopted AI not because it was trendy, but because these tools presented an opportunity to deliver better work, faster, and raise the potential of internal communications pros to handle the growing demands of their roles.

-Allegra Kipnis, Sr. Internal Communications Manager at Coursera, will share how she thinks about AI as a communicator, how those beliefs align with Coursera’s broader AI philosophy, and what shifted once AI-powered tools and a more centralized planning approach became part of her day-to-day work.
+Allegra Kipnis (Coursera) will share how she thinks about AI as a communicator, how those beliefs align with Coursera’s broader AI philosophy, and what shifted once AI-powered tools and a more centralized planning approach became part of her day-to-day work.
 She’ll speak candidly about what improved, what required guardrails, and how human expertise remains the most essential part of any strategy.

 You’ll leave with a practical understanding of how AI can reduce cognitive load and support communicators without replacing the thinking, context, and care that define the role.